 I am a second-year graduate student and my research has focused on the different domains of creativity, how they develop in young children, and what benefits they have.
 My research interests also include determining how children differentiate between fantasy and reality, specifically through their beliefs in luck and superstitions, and how those beliefs can affect their day-to-day lives.

-Aubrey Clayton, Anna Havner, Angie Kim, Julia Weist, Emma Quayle, Vikram Banga, Risha Patel, Rebecca Varghese, Julia McMahon, David Floral, Christine Madarang, Rasikapriya Krishna, Irene Kim
+Anna Havner, Julia Weist, Emma Quayle, Rebecca Varghese, Julia McMahon, David Foral, Christine Madarang, Rasikapriya Krishna, Irene Kim, Lydia Pandyan, Rahulraja Arunkumar, Katherine Peterson

 Join the Lab